-When is Marvel’s Shang-Chi and the Legend of the Ten Rings released in cinemas?
+Shang-Chi and the Legend of the Ten Rings release date

-Shang-Chi and the Legend of the Ten Rings will be released on 9th July 2021, having recently been rescheduled from 8th May.
+Shang-Chi and the Legend of the Ten Rings will now be released on 3rd September 2021.
+It was previously set for 9th July, having originally been rescheduled from 8th May.

 Who is Shang-Chi?